A non-dependant is someone who lives with you and is aged 18 years and above.

-A non-dependant is someone aged 18 years or over who lives with you.
-It does not include someone living in your home that has a legally enforceable agreement to pay rent to you or your landlord.
+It does not include someone who lives with you, who has a legally enforceable agreement to pay rent to you or your landlord.

-If any non-dependants live in your home, we normally have to reduce the amount of help you get.
-This is called a non-dependant deduction.
+If any non-dependants live in your home, we may have to reduce the amount of help you get.

 The amount of deduction made depends on how much gross income your non-dependant has and whether they are working over 16 hours a week.

-We will need to see original proof of the non-dependant's income and capital, for example payslips and savings pass books.
+We will need to see original proof of the non-dependant's income and capital, for example pay slips and bank statements.
 If you don't show us original proof (i.e. not photocopies), we will deduct the maximum allowed.

 The non-dependant deductions change every April.
 You can view the current deduction levels in the PDF files below:

-You can view 2019-2020 deduction levels in the PDF files below:
+You can view 2020-21 deduction levels in the PDF files below:

 If the non-dependants living in your home are married to each other or living together as a couple, we add their incomes together and make one deduction.

-If you share your home with a joint tenant or joint owner and a non-dependant lives in the home with both of you, we will take only half the normal non-dependant deduction.
+If you share your home with a joint tenant/owner and a non-dependant lives in the home with both of you, we will take only half the normal non-dependant deduction.

 Deductions are not made if you or your partner are: